• Home

 During my trip to Japan and Thailand with my mother in 1979, the image that impacted me the most was a winter-bare tree just outside a temple.
 On the tree were hundreds of short lengths of white cotton fabric, each tied in a single knot to individual branches, each symbolizing a prayer for a loved one who had passed.
 The feeling of deep reverence stayed with me.

-It wasn't until 2007-2008 that I was able to create the series that resulted from that experience.
+2007-2008 that I was able to create the series that resulted from that experience.
 I call it "Prayer Ties."

 As I sat with a basket of leaves, as I cut each string and tied it to each leaf, I felt that same reverence.
 I was struck by how each leaf or pod or stalk was its own being, had its own unique presence.
 They taught me about "seeing" and recognizing the being-ness of all things.
 The act of tying became a meditation, bringing me to stillness within.